I recently asked PhraseMix readers what features they'd like to see next. The most popular idea was a live online class.

 How does it work?

 Each PhraseMix lesson has an audio recording.
-When you listen to a lesson, it gets automatically added to your "review list".
-The review list tells the Phrase Mixer which lessons to review.
+When you visit a lesson page and listen to it, that lesson gets automatically added to your "review list".
+The review list tells the Phrase Mixer which lessons to play for you.

 If you're just reading each PhraseMix lesson, you're doing it wrong.